-Health Insurance Portability Accountability Act (HIPAA) Client Rights & Therapist Duties
+Health Insurance Portability Accountability Act (HIPAA) and Notice of Privacy Practices

-This document contains important information about federal law, the Health Insurance Portability and Accountability Act (HIPAA), that provides privacy protections and patient rights regarding the use and disclosure of your Protected Health Information (PHI) used for the purpose of treatment, payment, and health care operations.
-HIPAA requires that I provide you with a Notice of Privacy Practices (the Notice) for using and disclosing PHI for treatment, payment, and healthcare operations.
-The Notice explains HIPAA and its application to your PHI in greater detail.
+This document contains important information about federal law, the Health Insurance Portability and Accountability Act (HIPAA), that provides privacy protections and patient rights regarding the use and disclosure of your Protected Health Information (PHI) used for the purpose of treatment, payment, and healthcare operations.
+HIPAA requires that I provide you with a Notice of Privacy Practices for using and disclosing PHI for treatment, payment, and healthcare operations.
+This document explains HIPAA and its application to your PHI in greater detail.
 The law requires that I obtain your signature acknowledging that I have provided you with this.
 If you have any questions, it is your right and obligation to ask so I can have a further discussion prior to signing this document.
 When you sign this document, it will also represent an agreement between us.
-You may revoke this Agreement in writing at any time.
+You may revoke this agreement in writing at any time.
 That revocation will be binding unless I have acted in reliance on it.